MA Accounting and Business

 The Business School is located in a dedicated Business School building in George Square, in the middle of the central campus.

 All business teaching takes place across the central campus.
-However, you may be required (based on your course selection) to travel to the King’s Buildings if you are studying courses in Science and Engineering.
+However, you may be required to travel to the King’s Buildings if you are studying courses in science and engineering.

 You will have access to: